-1. The District will maintain a record of each contract faculty member's load balance in units of FTEF.
-The ending load balance for each semester will be the ending load balance for the previous semester plus the contract load of the current semester minus one FTEF (or less as specified by section 32.02 or other arrangement between the faculty member and District). - 2.
-The semester load of each faculty member will be greater than 73 percent and less than 127 percent, except in the case of mutual agreement of the faculty member and the District. - 3.
-By mutual agreement of a contract faculty member and the Senior Vice President of Academic Affairs (SVPAA), the faculty member's contract load balance may be adjusted on a one-time basis by converting contract load to hourly load.
-The District will notify AFA of this adjustment in a timely manner. - 4.
-The District may adjust a negative contract load balance of a contract faculty member up to zero by converting all or some of the faculty member's hourly load to contract load.
-The District will notify the faculty member and AFA of this adjustment before the published schedule of classes (Article 16: Hourly_Assignments, paragraph 16.02.A.4) for the semester in which the adjustment is made. - D. Student Consultation: Faculty members with instructional assignments will maintain weekly scheduled student consultation times. - 1.
-The amount of required weekly student consultation time per hour of weekly instructional assignment is shown in Table 32-3.
+- 32.02.C.
+4. The District may adjust a negative contract load balance of a contract faculty member up to zero by converting all or some of the faculty member's hourly load to contract load.
+The District will notify the faculty member and AFA of this adjustment before the published schedule of classes (Article 16: Hourly Assignments, paragraph 16.02.A.4) for the semester in which the adjustment is made. - D. Student Consultation: Faculty members with instructional assignments will maintain weekly scheduled student consultation times. - The amount of required weekly student consultation time per hour of weekly instructional assignment is shown in Table 32-2.
 (See Article 26: Salary Schedule Development, section 26.03.)
+AFA and the District agree to negotiate the student consultation requirement for hourly assignments should State categorical funding for Associate Faculty Office Hours be reduced from current levels.